 - A child-friendly anti-bullying policy, available in every classroom, ensures all pupils understand and uphold the anti-bullying policy.
-This has been developed in conjunction with pupils so that their voice is heard at the heart of our anti-bullying strategy.
-This is reviewed by school council and is shared as part of our Anti Bullying week focus. - The PSHE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying. - School assemblies help raise pupils' awareness of bullying and derogatory language. - Difference and diversity are celebrated across the school through diverse displays, books and images.
-The whole school participates in events including Anti-Bullying Week,Black History Month, equality and diversity focus weeks (See the 3 year rolling programme run by the Equality Working Group) - The school values of equality and respect are embedded across the curriculum to ensure that it is as inclusive as possible. - We work with our Family of Schools to promote and embed our joint Equality & Diversity Charter. - Every year our Equality Working Group helps to organise whole school theme day to promote and celebrate one aspect of Equality & Diversity with all children.

-- Stereotypes are challenged by staff and pupils across the school. - Peer Mediators offer support to all pupils, including those who may have been the target of bullying, and support victims of bullying to speak to an adult about their experiences. - Use of the buddy/friendship bench - Restorative justice programmes provide support to targets of bullying and those who show bullying behaviour. - Pupils are continually involved in developing school-wide anti-bullying initiatives through consultation with groups such as the school council, peer mediators, mindmate ambassadors etc - Our anti-bullying policy is published for everyone to read on our school website and hard copies are available from the school office on request. - Classrooms are organised on the principles of equality, co-operation, respect and collaboration.
+This has been developed in conjunction with pupils so that their voice is heard at the heart of our anti-bullying strategy. - The PSHE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying. - School assemblies help raise pupils' awareness of bullying and derogatory language. - Difference and diversity are celebrated across the school through diverse displays, books and images.
+The whole school participates in events including Anti-Bullying Week and Black History Month. - The school values of equality and respect are embedded across the curriculum to ensure that it is as inclusive as possible. - We work with our Family of Schools to promote and embed our joint Equality & Diversity Charter. - Every year our Equality Working Group helps to organise whole school theme day to promote and celebrate one aspect of Equality & Diversity with all children. - Stereotypes are challenged by staff and pupils across the school. - Peer Mediators offer support to all pupils, including those who may have been the target of bullying, and support victims of bullying to speak to an adult about their experiences. - Restorative justice programmes provide support to targets of bullying and those who show bullying behaviour. - Pupils are continually involved in developing school-wide anti-bullying initiatives through consultation with groups such as the school council. - Our anti-bullying policy is published for everyone to read on our school website and hard copies are available from the school office on request. - Classrooms are organised on the principles of equality, co-operation, respect and collaboration.
 That is to say, children learn to work with all of their class mates and to support and respect each other regardless of difference.